hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    website <http://www.tightvnc.com/download.php>`_.
 When
    installing on your PC or laptop, make sure to chose the "custom install" and only install the TightVNC Viewer.
+-  `MobaXterm <https://mobaxterm.mobatek.net/>`_ also has an integrated VNC viewer.
+   With that viewer it is possible to build the tunnel in the network settings of the VNC connection.

-All three viewers are quite fast and offer good performance, even when run from home over a typical broadband internet connection.
-TigerVNC seems to be a bit quicker than the other two, while TightVNC doesn't allow you to resize your window.
+All four viewers are quite fast and offer good performance, even when run from home over a typical broadband internet connection.
+TigerVNC seems to be a bit quicker than the others, while TightVNC and MobaXterm don't allow you to resize your window.
 With the other two implementations, when you resize your desktop window, the desktop is also properly resized.